Lazareena/Comp124-s14-hw2/README.md

 - **Ask your instructor & preceptor for help.** Our office hours are your time to use.
 You have our contact info.
 Bring questions!
 Bring confusions!
 Bring your completed or uncompleted work to get feedback!
 I am a resource for you, so use that resource.
 Same goes for Nick.

 General ethics reminder: I encourage you to discuss the problems and give each other tips, but **looking at someone else's code is cheating.**

-Acknowledgement: These assignments were developed by Paul Cantrell.

 Problem 1: Number Guessing Game
 ---